kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-## 📅 <b>Coming Up Next Week</b> - 8th to 15th September 2025
+## 📅 <b>Coming Up Next Week</b> - 15th to 21st September 2025
-- [ ] Average 4 hours per day working on Futtech's transition to a Django backend.
+- [ ] Complete transition of Futtech's backend from MERN to Django while averaging 4 hours per day working on it.
 - [ ] Engage in 4 transformative football sessions.
-- [ ] Spend the last hour everyday practicing my playing of the piano (11 PM  — Midnight).
+- [ ] Spend the last 30 minutes everyday practicing my playing of the piano (11:30 PM  — Midnight).

 ---